Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/sahuagin.md

 NoteIcon: monster
 BestiaryType: humanoid (sahuagin)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 263, Tales from the Yawning Portal, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Sahuagin](2-Mechanics/CLI/bestiary/humanoid/sahuagin.md)
 *Source: Monster Manual p.
 263, Tales from the Yawning Portal, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus.
 Available in the SRD.*